SwissDataScienceCenter/renku/docs/user/interactive-running-locally.rst

 ---------------------------------------------

-Finally, if we wanted to launch an environment locally with the image that was built for this commit we can do
+Finally, if we wanted to launch an environment locally with the image that was built for this commit.
+From the project's root directory, run

 .. code-block::